 The CDM creates a different group for each different GDS used in the collection.
 It identifies the GDS by creating a hashcode for it, and then groups on the hashcode.
 Unfortunately, in some cases, GRIB records have GDS that differ in the fifth decimal place in the starting x and/or y coordinate.
 Its clear that these are minor defects in the writing of the GRIB records.
 If desired, the user can fix these problems through NcML.

 First, one must find the GDS hashcodes by using ToolsUI.
 In the IOSP/GRIB1(2)/GribCollection tab, enter the file name to show the records in the file.
-Select the GDS (at the bottom) right click for the context menu and choose: compare GDS.
+Select the two GDS (at the bottom), right click for the context menu and choose: compare GDS.
 This will show the differences in the GDS and the coresponding hashcodes.
-If you verify that they are, in fact, the same GDS, then you can use NcML (or TDS) to fix this problem, for example:
+If you verify that they are, in fact, the same GDS, then you can use NcML (or TDS) to fix this problem.
+As of ToolsUI 4.3.18, there is a button with tooltip "generate gds xml" to help with this.
+The NcML you need looks like:

 <?xml version="1.0" encoding="UTF-8"?> <netcdf xmlns="http://www.unidata.ucar.edu/namespaces/netcdf/ncml-2.2" location="E:/ncep/NDFD_CONUS_5km_conduit_20120119_1800.grib2"> <iospParam> <gdsHash from="-2121584860" to="28944332"/> </iospParam> </netcdf>